Running Multiple Nodes on Localhost or Private Network

 Enabling Direct Connections

-To unlock high-speed local communication, you must adjust the exclude_cidr configuration to allow these private ranges.
-By removing 127.0.0.0/8 (for single-host) or private subnets (for VPCs) from the exclusion list, you allow the Gateway (and orher peers) to store and share these addresses.
+To enable high-speed local communication, adjust the exclude_cidr configuration to allow private ranges.
+Remove 127.0.0.0/8 (for single-host) or private subnets (for VPCs) from the exclusion list.
+This allows the Gateway (and other peers) to store and share these addresses.
 Peers can then discover their neighbors' local IP addresses and establish direct, non-relayed connections.

 The Risk: Self-Dialing

-Adjusting the exclusion list re-introduces the risk that the defaults were designed to prevent: Self-Dialing (and dialing the wrong peers in general).
+Adjusting the exclusion list re-introduces the risk that the defaults were designed to prevent: self-dialing (and dialing the wrong peers in general).

 sequenceDiagram